philipko100/Ecommerce-Site/README.md

 <b>Testing:</b>

-Testing in this webapp has been thoroughly done with python unit tests with django test and integration tests with pytest
+Testing in this webapp has been thoroughly done with python unittests with django test and pytest

 To run tests, you can simply use "py manage.py test"